< Browse to Previous Essay | Browse to Next Essay >

 Confrontation to Cooperation

 MOVE morphed into the Minority Executive Directors Coalition (MEDC) of King County, an umbrella group representing ethnic-minority communities.
 By the end of 2000, there would be some 120 community-based organizations in MEDC.
 The Four emphatically embraced the democratic process in 1977 when they supported Charles Royer (b.
-1939) in his race against Paul Schell (b.
-1937) for mayor of Seattle.
+1939) in his race against Paul Schell (1937-2014) for mayor of Seattle.
 Royer won handily and Gossett went to work for him, briefly.

 A couple of decades later, in March 1992, the Four would be invited to Japan, Santos said, "to give presentations of our roles in grassroots organizing, how we interfaced with the other major minority community groups, and how we formed the Minority Executive Directors Coalition.
 Japan was hiring more foreign workers and wanted to figure out how best to work with these immigrants" (Chesley interview).